-Site44 offers simple password protection for domains that end in ".site44.com."
+Site44 offers simple password protection for nay domain.
 You may assign a single password to a domain, which will be required of anybody wishing to access any page in that domain.
 Passwords are created, modified, or deleted from the Admin page by clicking on the lock icon corresponding to a given domain.

 Custom 404 (Page Not Found) Pages

 Site44 enables you to specify the 404 page for any domain by putting the file "404.html" in the top-level folder for the given domain.
 (This file would be

 Dropbox/Apps/site44/<domain-name>/404.html.)
 Site44 will serve 404.html for any request to a non-existent page in that domain.

 Site44 provides you with control of the MIME types it serves along with your files.
 Like any web server, Site44 serves your content with appropriate MIME types (the "Content-Type" header) based on the file's extension.
 For example, a file ending in ".jpg" will be served with a MIME type of "image/jpeg".

 If you would like to override Site44's MIME types, you can create a file called "mimetypes.site44.txt" in the top-level folder for your website.
 (This file would be

 Dropbox/Apps/site44/<domain-name>/mimetypes.site44.txt.)
 The file contains rules, one per line, of the form "pattern mimetype" (space-separated).

 The first line matches any file that ends in ".log".
 The second line matches any file directly in the "posts" folder (e.g. "/posts/foo" and "/posts/bar", but not "/posts/subfolder/foo").
 The third line matches anything in the "images" folder, no matter how deeply nested.
 (It matches "/images/foo" and "/images/subfolder/or/two/bar").